Summary of Product Characteristics Updated 14-Dec-2020 | Indivior UK Limited

 Diversion of Temgesic has been reported.
 Diversion refers to the introduction of buprenorphine into the illicit market either by patients or by individuals who obtain the medicinal product through theft from patients or pharmacies.
 The diversion may lead to new addicts using buprenorphine as the primary drug of abuse, with the risks of overdose, spread of blood borne viral infections and respiratory depression.

-The effects of hepatic impairment on the pharmacokinetics of buprenorphine were evaluated in a postmarketing study.
-Since buprenorphine is extensively metabolized, plasma levels were found to be elevated for buprenorphine in patients with moderate and severe hepatic impairment.
+The effects of hepatic impairment on the pharmacokinetics of buprenorphine were evaluated in a post-marketing study in which a buprenorphine/naloxone 2 mg/0.5 mg sublingual tablet was administered to healthy subjects and subjects with varying degrees of hepatic impairment.
+Since buprenorphine is extensively metabolised in the liver, plasma levels were found to be elevated for buprenorphine in patients with moderate and severe hepatic impairment, which may require dose adjustments.
 Patients should be monitored for signs and symptoms of toxicity or overdose caused by increased levels of buprenorphine.
-Temgesic sublingual tablets should be used with caution in patients with moderate to severe hepatic impairment (See section 5.2).
+Buprenorphine should be used with caution in patients with moderate to severe hepatic impairment (see section 5.2).

 Athletes must be aware that this medicine may cause a positive reaction to 'anti-doping' tests.

-Although interaction studies have not yet been performed, since the drug is metabolised by CYP3A4 (see section 5.2 pharmacokinetic properties), it is expected that gestodene, troleandomycin, ketoconazoles, norfluoxetine, ritonavir, indinavir and saquinavir inhibit its metabolism.
-Alternatively, inducers of this enzyme such as Phenobarbital, carbamazepine, phenytoin and rifampicin may reduce the levels of the drug.
+Although interaction studies have not been performed, since the drug is metabolised by CYP3A4 (see section 5.2 pharmacokinetic properties), it is expected that gestodene, troleandomycin, ketoconazole, norfluoxetine, ritonavir, indinavir and saquinavir inhibit its metabolism.
+Alternatively, inducers of this enzyme such as phenobarbital, carbamazepine, phenytoin and rifampicin may reduce the levels of the drug.
 Since the magnitude of an inducing or inhibitory effect is unknown, such drug combinations should be avoided.

-Temgesic has no know effects on diagnostic laboratory tests.
+Temgesic has no known effects on diagnostic laboratory tests.

+Administration to nursing women is not recommended as buprenorphine may be secreted in breast milk and may cause respiratory depression in the infant.
 There is indirect evidence in animal studies to suggest that Temgesic may cause a reduction in milk flow during lactation.
-Although this occurred only at doses well in excess of the human dose, it should be borne in mind when treating lactation women.
+Although this occurred only at doses well in excess of the human dose, it should be borne in mind when treating lactating women.

 Ambulant patients should be warned not to operate machinery until they are certain they can tolerate Temgesic.